ArashPartow/bitmap/readme.md

 ----

-#### Simple Example 15 - Pointillist Effect
+#### Simple Example 15 - Pointillism Effect
-The following example will render an input image of a *Sunflower* using an approximation of the Pointillist painting technique.
+The following example will render an input image of a *Sunflower* using an approximation of the Pointillism painting technique.
 Once the rendering is complete the image will be saved to disk with the
 name: *'pointillist.bmp'*.